w9w/JSA/README.md

 - credentials leak check using secretfinder.py with extended regular expressions;
 - brute-forcing parameters for endpoints using arjun.py;
 - make a file with endpoints along with parameters for pipelining to check for XSS'es, CORS misconfigs, etc.

+# Ways to contribute

+- Suggest a useful feature
+- Report a bug
+- Fix something and open a pull request
+- Create a burp suite plugin
+- Spread the word